radiant-rstats/docker/install/rsm-msba-windows.md

 `install.packages("rgdal", lib = Sys.getenv("R_LIBS_USER"))`

 To save (or commit) these changes so they *will* be present after a (container) restart type, for example, `c myimage` (and Enter).
-This creates a new docker image with your changes and also a new launch script on your Desktop with the name `launch-rsm-jupyter-rs-myimage.sh` that you can use to launch your customized environment in the future.
+This creates a new docker image with your changes and also a new launch script on your Desktop with the name `launch-rsm-msba-intel-myimage.sh` that you can use to launch your customized environment in the future.

 If you want to share your customized version of the container with others (e.g., team members) you can push it is to Docker Hub <a href="https://hub.docker.com" target="_blank">https://hub.docker.com</a> by following the menu dialog after typing, e.g., `c myimage` (and Enter).
 To create an account on Docker Hub go to <a href="https://hub.docker.com/signup" target="_blank">https://hub.docker.com/signup</a>.